 The Theory of Entrapment is Commonly Misunderstood

-If you are charged with a criminal offense, it is important that you understand what is happening to you and why.
-You can only make informed, intelligent decisions when your attorney takes the time to meaningfully communicate with you.
+You must understand what is happening to you and why if you face criminal charges.
+You can only make informed, intelligent decisions when your attorney takes the time to communicate with you meaningfully.

 Metro Detroit’s Premier Criminal Defense Lawyers